SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/pr-decoration.md

 |
 | ### Setting your project settings
 |
+| #### **Projects imported from a GitLab repository**
+|
+| If you create a project by importing it from a GitLab repository, SonarQube automatically configures your project settings for Merge Request decoration.
+When creating your project, you'll need to provide a personal access token from your user account with the **read_api** scope.
+This personal access token will be stored in SonarQube until you revoke it on the GitLab side.
+|
+| #### **Manually created projects and existing projects**
+|
-| Go to **Project Settings > General Settings > Pull Request Decoration** and select your **Configuration name**.
-If you're using [GitLab CI](/analysis/gitlab-cicd/), you can leave **Project ID** blank, as it will be auto-detected.
-If you're using a different CI tool (e.g.: Jenkins, Travis CI, etc), or run the analysis manually, provide the project's numerical ID.
+| If you create a new project **Manually** or want to add Merge Request decoration to an existing project, you need to set your project settings at **Project Settings > General Settings > Pull Request Decoration** and select your GitLab **Configuration name** and provide the GitLab **Project ID**.

 ## Multiple ALM instances